Yoga for Scoliosis

 -

 Structural Scoliosis: Involves a physical deformity within the spine's skeletal structure, often resulting from uneven vertebral growth, neurological conditions present from birth, rare chromosomal disorders, or other yet-unknown medical causes.
-While significant structural changes to the spine may be challenging to correct, there is considerable potential for improving overall function through physical therapy and exercises focusing on muscular and organic reorganization.
+These curves are more fixed, yet there is considerable potential for improving overall function and comfort with mindful somatic practices.

 -